MIGG-NTU/academic/content/authors/dongdongwang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Researchers
 ---

 Dongdong Wang visited MIG between 2019 September and 2020 September.
 During that period, he worked on seismic inversion of P and PmP arrival times.

+He joined MIG in November 2021 as a Post-doctoral research fellow.